 Agile Product Owner Role: Foundations with Angela Wick

-Learn what it takes to be the product owner on an agile project team.
-This course clarifies the role of the product owner and looks at the mindset, techniques, and competencies critical to being successful in the job.
+Learn about the role of product owner on an agile project team.
+Take a look at the mindset, techniques, and competencies critical to being successful in the job.

 1h 9m • COURSE